grafana/mimir/pkg/querier/engine/streaming/README.md

 `Next()` is then called by the consuming operator to read each series' data, one series at a time.
 In our example, the `sum` aggregation operator would call `Next()` on the instant vector selector operator to get the first series' data, then again to get the second series' data and so on.

-Elaborating on the example from before, the overall query would proceed like this:
+Elaborating on the example from before, the overall query would proceed like this, assuming the request is received over HTTP:

+1. query HTTP API handler calls `Engine.NewInstantQuery()` or `Engine.NewRangeQuery()` as appropriate ([source](./engine.go))
+   1. engine parses PromQL expression using Prometheus' PromQL parser, producing an abstract syntax tree (AST) ([source](./query.go))
+   1. engine converts AST produced by PromQL parser to query plan ([source](./query.go))
+   1. engine returns created `Query` instance
+1. query HTTP API handler calls `Query.Exec()`
-1. root of the query calls `Series()` on `max` aggregation operator
+   1. `Query.Exec()` calls `Series()` on `max` aggregation operator
       1. `max` aggregation operator calls `Series()` on `sum` aggregation operator
          1. `sum` aggregation operator calls `Series()` on instant vector selector operator
             - instant vector selector operator issues `Select()` call, which retrieves labels from ingesters and store-gateways
-      2. `sum` aggregation operator computes output series (one per unique value of `environment`) based on input series from instant vector selector
+         1. `sum` aggregation operator computes output series (one per unique value of `environment`) based on input series from instant vector selector
-   2. `max` aggregation operator computes output series based on input series from `sum` aggregation operator
+      1. `max` aggregation operator computes output series based on input series from `sum` aggregation operator
          - in this case, there's just one output series, given no grouping is being performed
-2. root of the query calls `Next()` on `max` aggregation operator until all series have been returned
+   1. root of the query calls `Next()` on `max` aggregation operator until all series have been returned
       1. `max` aggregation operator calls `Next()` on `sum` aggregation operator
          1. `sum` aggregation operator calls `Next()` on instant vector selector operator
             - instant vector selector returns samples for next series
-      2. `sum` aggregation operator updates its running totals for the relevant output series
+         1. `sum` aggregation operator updates its running totals for the relevant output series
-      3. if all input series have now been seen for the output series just updated, `sum` aggregation operator returns that output series and removes it from its internal state
+         1. if all input series have now been seen for the output series just updated, `sum` aggregation operator returns that output series and removes it from its internal state
-      4. otherwise, it calls `Next()` again and repeats
+         1. otherwise, it calls `Next()` again and repeats
-   2. `max` aggregation operator updates its running maximum based on the series returned
+      1. `max` aggregation operator updates its running maximum based on the series returned
-   3. if all input series have been seen, `max` aggregation operator returns
+      1. if all input series have been seen, `max` aggregation operator returns
-   4. otherwise, it calls `Next()` again and repeats
+      1. otherwise, it calls `Next()` again and repeats
+1. query HTTP API handler converts returned result to wire format (either JSON or Protobuf) and sends to caller
+1. query HTTP API handler calls `Query.Close()` to release remaining resources

 [^1]:
     This isn't strictly correct, as chunks streaming will buffer chunks for some series in memory as they're received over the network, and it ignores the initial memory consumption caused by the non-streaming calls to `Series()`.